tencent cloud

 Description

-Display the name and instance ID of the task instance that triggered the alarm information.
-Click the instance name to jump to the corresponding instance management page.
+Display the task instance name and instance ID that triggered the alarm.
+Click the instance name to navigate to the corresponding instance management page.

 Alarm Cause

-Show the cause of the current alarm information triggering.
+Display the triggering cause of the current alarm.

 Alarm Severity